salsita/inStyle/README.md

 - `gulp sass`

-`main.sass` should be your central point for importing all components or serving as a base import when adding separate components later if you load them individually with modules in your framework.
+`main.sass` should be your central point for importing individual components.
 Build paths can be changed in `gulpfile.js`.

 ### Stylus

-Currently only available in SASS, until [this](https://github.com/stylus/stylus/issues/1703) is fixed.
+Currently only available in SASS.
+[1703](https://github.com/stylus/stylus/issues/1703)

 ## Components